Roaring0202/TaoDocs/src/miner_analysis.md

 # Miner Template Analysis

-The provided code is a miner template for benchmarking using the Bittensor framework.
+The provided code analysis is of a miner template for benchmarking using the Bittensor framework.
 It's designed to be a starting point for creating a custom miner, and measures its performance with respect to query execution.
 The template extends the `QueryBenchmark` class and provides methods for running the miner and configuring it.

 ## What it does